Categories

 Four-and-a-half Do’s:

-• Do have an Officiant – minister, rabbi, marriage commissioner, your friend with the piece of paper from the Universal Life Church, whatever.
+• Do have an Officiant – minister, rabbi, Marriage Commissioner, your friend with the piece of paper from the Universal Life Church, whatever.
 Even if you write your own vows and every bit of your ceremony, and have nary a religious bone in your body, you need someone to stand up at the front, host and welcome everyone to the event, and cue you at the right time so that you say and do what you need to, without having to think much.
 Trust me, your brains will be too full and you’ll be glad of the help.

 • Do hire an event organizer/wedding planner, or assign your most fearsomely-organized guest, as Stage Manager, to make sure that every thing and everyone that you need for the ceremony and reception are where and when they should be, on time; especially if you have scenery changing to do, like setting up tables after the ceremony, or moving tables to dance.
 She can also rope the spouses of the wedding party into her crew.
 Delegate any table seating charts to your Stage Manager, in consultation with your Guest Wrangler.

-• Do hire an event organizer/wedding planner, or assign your kindest but firmest guest who knows the greatest number of the other guests, as Guest Wrangler.
+• Do hire assign your kindest but firmest guest who knows the greatest number of the other guests, as Guest Wrangler.
 Guest Wrangler answers everyone’s questions, keeps them out of your hair, gives the kids goody bags of quiet things to keep them busy (e.g. bubbles, drawing pads – no yo-yos!) and gently plucks kids off the walls.
 Most of all, your Wrangler will subtly steer your guests away from creating any extra drama – and there is always is something.
 Weddings can bring out the best and worst in people, and the greater the number of guests the more chances rise exponentially that someone will bump into someone who rubs them the wrong way.
 You, the wedding couple, deserve to be shielded from all this.

 • Do assign someone to push a plate of food in front of you, repeatedly, and make sure you eat some of it, on the day of the wedding.
 You’ll think you’re not hungry, but really you are.
 And, if you are someone for whom this is a good idea, take an Ativan or light sleeping pill the night before.
 If it won’t make you hung over before the wedding even begins, it will help you get a good night’s sleep – which is priceless.
 You might even be able to remember and enjoy your own wedding.